Federated Transfer Learning with Differential Privacy: Introduction

-Differential privacy techniques have been increasingly used in federated and distributed learning settings in recent years.
-Most of the existing literature, however, focuses on providing a central DP type guarantee, either at the item-level or user-level \cite[e.g.][]{geyer2017differentially,mcmahan2017communication,ghazi2021user,levy2021learning,jain2021differentially}, requiring a trusted central server to coordinate and collect information from different sites.
-Techniques from multi-party computation \cite[e.g.][]{jayaraman2018distributed,agarwal2021skellam,chen2022poisson,heikkila2020differentially,kairouz2021distributed}, and adding a trusted shuffler between users and the central server \cite[e.g.][]{erlingsson2019amplification,cheu2019distributed,cheu2021differential,feldman2022hiding} have been proposed to offer central DP guarantee while limiting the information directly accessed by the central server, but their claimed utility results and privacy guarantee still rely on some trust across different sites and/or on the server side; see also the discussion in \cite{liu2022privacy}.
-On the contrary, in the FDP framework, all the information communicated among different sites and the central server is privatised.
-Privacy at each site is therefore protected against any inference attack from potential untrusted servers or adversarial sites; see \Cref{fig:dp-schematic-2} for a schematic illustration.
+Differential privacy techniques have recently been widely used in learning with distributed datasets.
+Most of the existing literature, however, focuses on providing a central-DP-type guarantee, either at the item-level or user-level \cite[e.g.][]{geyer2017differentially,ghazi2021user,levy2021learning,jain2021differentially}, requiring the presence of a trusted central server.
+On the contrary, in the FDP framework, all information communicated between different sites and the central server is privatised.
+Privacy at each site is therefore protected against any inference attack from potential untrusted servers or adversarial sites.
+Privacy constraints similar to our FDP framework have appeared under various names in the literature \citep[e.g.][]{lowy2021private,zhou2023differentially,allouah2023privacy}.
+Work concurrent with and subsequent to ours considers various statistical problems under FDP-type constraints, including nonparametric regression \citep{cai2024optimal}, nonparametric classification \citep{auddy2024minimax}, functional data analysis \citep{xue2024optimal,cai2024functional}, and nonparametric hypothesis testing \citep{cai2024federated}, among others.